Heteropoda, heteropods, sea elephantsRoger R. Seapy

 - Eye shape, viewed from dorsal aspect, generally tubular to triangular.

-- Wall of eye partially (unpigmented region forms a "window") to completely pigmented.
+- Wall of eye partially to completely pigmented; in the former case, the unpigmented region forms a "window".

 - Eye enclosed in gelatinous capsule.